David-Mulder/paper-datatable/docs/browser-support.md

 Which covers more than three quarters of users and seems quite acceptable as data tables are mostly used on back end/admin systems where it's relatively more OK to instruct users to use certain browsers.
 Notable not supported browsers are IE and Safari.
-IE because it doesn't support *a lot* of new technologies and Edge is practically the newest version of IE. Safari because it's consistently lagging behind other browsers in technology adoption* and because buying Apple products is a conscious decision to buy into a closed ecosystem on which outsiders can not develop and test.
+IE because it doesn't support *a lot* of new technologies and Edge is practically the newest version of IE. Safari because it's consistently lagging behind other browsers in technology adoption<sup>1</sup>
+and because buying Apple products is a conscious decision to buy into a closed ecosystem on which outsiders can not develop and test.

-* Some stats to back this up: caniuse.com is a site which covers technology adoption in browsers.
-Considering JS API's Safari only supports 50% (like IE) of the covered API's compared to the next worst browser (Edge) which covers 71%.
+<sup>1</sup> <small>Some stats to back this up: caniuse.com is a site which covers technology adoption in browsers.
+Considering JS API's
+  Safari only supports 50% (like IE) of the covered API's compared to the next worst browser (Edge) which covers 71%.
   And just for comparisons sake the most recent versions of Firefox cover 89% and Chrome 82%.
-That's simply a HUGE difference.
+That's simply a HUGE difference.</small>